gatsbyjs/gatsby/docs/docs/porting-an-html-site-to-gatsby.md

 ### Assumptions

-The example site uses global CSS files (`style.css` and `normalize.css`); more sophisticated styling structures like [Sass](/docs/sass/) architectures or [CSS-in-JS](/docs/css-in-js/) can be accommodated but will not be covered here.
+The example site uses global CSS files (`style.css` and `normalize.css`); styling structures like [Sass](/docs/sass/) architectures or [CSS-in-JS](/docs/css-in-js/) can be accommodated but will not be covered here.

 No [client-side](/docs/glossary#client-side) JavaScript (e.g jQuery etc.) is on the example site.
-If your site includes client-side JavaScript libraries and functionality, Gatsby may conflict with it if not handled or removed when porting.
+If your site includes client-side JavaScript libraries and functionality, Gatsby may conflict with it at [build](/docs/glossary#build) time if not handled or removed when porting.
 Learn more about [Debugging HTML Builds](/docs/debugging-html-builds/).

 ### Development environment